dhanu-shre3/dhanu-shre3/README.md

-# Hi there! 👋 I'm Dhanushree
+# Hi there! 👋 I'm Dhanu

 💡 I'm an aspiring coder, designer, and technology enthusiast passionate about building tools that sit at the intersection of **data, design, and people**.